zacharyunderscorelim/manga_reccomender/README.md

-Manga recommender system using matrix factorisation to perform collaborative filtering
+Manga recommender system using matrix factorisation to perform collaborative filtering.
+Data scraped from Myanimelist